nulldef/ciesta/README.md

 Default type is `Ciesta::Types::Any`.

 #### Default value
-If your attribute wasn't set yet but value already is in use, you can set `default` option to avoid some kind of exceptions.
+If your attribute wasn’t set yet, but value is already in use, one can set a `default` option to avoid exceptions.

 ```ruby
 field :age, default: 42